gagolews/stringx/README.md

 *stringx* replaces base R functions such as `paste`, `gregexpr`, `tolower`, etc., with ones that:

-* work the same way on every platform,
+* work in the same way on every platform,
 * support a wide range of languages and scripts,
-* fix and/or point out some inconsistencies in the base R functions.
+* fix some annoying inconsistencies in the base R functions (which are pointed out in the package [manual](https://stringx.gagolewski.com)).

 **stringx** is a set of wrappers around *[stringi](https://stringi.gagolewski.com/)* — a mature